oracle-samples/maa/kubernetes-maa/README.md

 [opc@olk8-m1 ~]$ ./maak8DR-apply.sh "opns soans test default"

-This will extract-from-source-k8s and apply-to-target-k8s all the required artifacts in the "opns soans test default" namespaces
+This will extract-from-source-k8s and apply-to-target-k8s all the required artifacts in the "opns soans test default" namespaces.
+Refer to this Oracle Architecture Center Playbook for details about the replication operations: https://docs.oracle.com/en/solutions/kubernetes-artifact-snapshot-dr/index.html

 The following table provides a summary of the utilities